 Kids also need to learn how to maintain appropriate personal space in order to walk and stand in close proximity to their peers.
 One of our favorites is Rabbit Hole, but be sure to check out these 20 Personal Space Activities for Kids from A Mom With a Lesson Plan.

 6 || Use fidget toys and other “hall passes”.

 This was a little invention we came up with at work for a few kids who needed to keep their hands occupied while moving through the building.
 The “fidget toy hall pass”!
 We had a few fidget toys that we kept on reserve near the classroom door for kids to use only when they were transitioning in the hallway and called them “hall passes”.

 For some kids, we took things a step further and made a weighted hall pass.
-These were designed to give kids something to do with their hands while also providing some heavy work for calming and organizing.
+These were designed to give kids something to do with their hands while also providing some heavy work as a calming sensory strategy.
 We simply took a shoe box that had handles cut out of the sides, weighted it with sand in a plastic bag, and taped it shut.
 Some kids would choose this as their hall pass before leaving the classroom.

 7 || Keep a key ring with movement activities handy for waiting in the hallway.

 Write the names of movement activities (like the ones listed in #1 above) on index cards, punch holes in them, and attach them to a key ring.
 Hang the key ring by the door to make it easy to grab on your way out for each transition around the building.
 Try one of the activities at each checkpoint/stop sign as your class walks through the hallway.
 Or try a few while you’re waiting in line for the bathroom.

 8 | Bring a prop to encourage movement at checkpoints or while waiting for bathroom.